-I find Innisfree Green Tea Seed Eye Cream very easy to use because of its versatility.
-While I like using it and can see myself finishing the tub, I do not think it’s great enough to stop me from wandering off to other similar products.
+While I enjoy using the eye cream and can see myself finishing the tub, I do not think it’s great enough to stop me from wandering off to other similar products.
 At my age, when fine lines under the eyes are starting to show up, I really want an eye product that can plump or firm up the area.
 I’m not even sure if such a product exists, but I will not give up searching for it.
 LOL!

-So, who would I recommend this for?
+So, who would I recommend this green tea eye cream for?
 Given its light texture, I think Innisfree Green Tea Seed Eye Cream would work great for those with normal to combination skin.
-It would also suit folks who don’t have fine lines or dark circles to tackle with.
-If mom isn’t overly concerned with her eye wrinkles, you could consider sharing this hydrating tub with her.
+It may also suit folks who don’t have fine lines or dark circles to deal with.
+If mom isn’t overly concerned with her eye wrinkles, you can consider sharing this hydrating tub of green tea goodness with her.
 Rating: 4/5

 Being an honest blogger isn’t easy.
 Show us some love to keep us going.
 You can support us by subscribing to honest reviews or sharing this review with your friends.
 Thank you and I’ll see you soon. :)